-Thousands of motor vehicle accidents happen every single day in the United States.
-These accidents can happen to you or a loved one in the blink of an eye, at no fault of your own.
+Thousands of motor vehicle accidents happen every day in the United States.
+An accident can happen to you or a loved one in the blink of an eye, at no fault of your own.

-Getting into an auto accident can be stressful, especially if you or someone else in your vehicle has been injured.
-Taking the first crucial steps necessary to report your accident and seek help for injuries is important—and so is knowing what not to do.
+Getting into an auto accident can be stressful, especially if you or someone in your vehicle has been injured.
+Taking the first crucial steps to report your accident and seek help for injuries is important — and so is knowing what not to do.

 At Florin|Roebig law firm, our award-winning car accident attorneys are committed to getting our clients the compensation they may be owed after an accident.
 If you or a loved one has been in a motor vehicle accident, avoid doing the following:

-Leaving the scene of an accident after getting into a car crash is a crime.
-If you’ve been in an auto accident, it’s important to first stop and assess the situation—even if you don’t believe any harm’s been done.
+Leaving the scene of an accident after getting into a car crash could be a crime.
+It’s important to first stop and assess the situation even if you don’t believe any harm’s been done.

 2. Forgetting To Collect Information

 After getting into a motor vehicle accident, don’t forget to get the personal and insurance information of all others involved in the accident.
-This includes other drivers, cyclists, or pedestrians.
+Get as much information as possible from other drivers, cyclists, or pedestrians.

 Collect the following information: